pwwang/immunopipe/docs/clone-residency.md

 If you have samples from the same patient, you can check the residency of the clonotypes (where the clones reside)

-Clone residency is done by process `biopipen.namespaces.tcr.CloneResidency`.
+Clone residency is done by process [`biopipen.namespaces.tcr.CloneResidency`][1].
 To check available configurations of it:

 ```shell
 pipen run tcr CloneResidency